You can use Arm Mbed TLS in threaded and nonthreaded environments. To keep Mbed TLS thread-safe, it is important to remember a few things.

 First, most functions use an explicit context.
-Most of the time, as long as this context is not shared between threads, you're safe.
-However, be aware that sometimes a context can be share indirectly, for example an SSL context can point to an RSA context (our private key).
+Most of the time, as long as threads do not share this context, you're safe.
+However, sometimes threads can share a context indirectly.
+For example, an SSL context can point to an RSA context (the private key).

 - The documentation for the functions that access the shared context explicitly states the function is thread-safe, or